 Smart DNS has some similarities to a VPN – it’s a service that uses both DNS servers and proxy ones to change your DNS address.
 Some refer to it as a DNS proxy.

-A smart DNS service routes the traffic through its servers and gives you a different DNS address without changing the IP.
+A smart DNS service is programmed to know which websites and services to route via proxy server.
 It also forces the websites you visit to look at your new-found DNS address first, which is usually enough to circumvent ISP-issued geo-blocks.

 -